 - Ted Lasso TV

-To get more shortcuts like these, check out my own Shortcuts Catalog where I hosted up-to-date versions of these shortcuts as well as many examples for the Shortcuts app.
+To get more shortcuts like these, check out Matthew Cassinelli's Shortcuts Catalog which has up-to-date versions of these shortcuts as well as many examples for the Shortcuts app.